 You’ll then want to leave the drip bag in there for roughly 2 minutes to infuse the flavor.

 Then you can remove the drip bag and dispose of it.

 You should use roughly 200ml of water per cup with about 7-10 grams of coffee.
 A special filter is used with drip bags which is entirely natural, so it doesn't matter if it touches the water in your cup.

 Important Factors That Affect Coffee Brewing

-Brewing coffee can be done by anyone, but you have to respect the process.
+Brewing coffee can be done by anyone, but coffee lovers know that you have to respect the process and keep paying attention.
 There are a few key factors that can really impact the quality of coffee you brew:

 Pour Over & Drip Coffee Making FAQs